News

 Untangling Rosalind Franklin’s Role in DNA Discovery, 70 Years On Historians have long debated the role that Dr. Franklin played in identifying the double helix.

-Rosalind Franklin, a scientist at the University of London, had already documented the helical nature of DNA when Watson and Crick accessed her unpublished data without permission and used it to ...
+Rosalind Franklin and the untold story of DNA - MSNRosalind Franklin, a scientist at the University of London, had already documented the helical nature of DNA when Watson and Crick accessed her unpublished data without permission and used it to ...

 Two historians argue that while DNA double helix discoverers James Watson and Francis Crick relied on research from Rosalind Franklin, Franklin was more a collaborator than victim.